 We live in a world that is full of distractions.
 Technology is expanding at an alarming rate.
 In the United States we live in a culture that is constantly bombarding us with what we are supposed to be, have, and do.

-In one of The Guided Life emails I touched on pain.
+In one of my Joy and Flow emails I touched on pain.
 How we’re supposed to just “get over it” whatever “it” is.
 An example of this is when I was going through my divorce.
 Once I made the decision that I needed to leave the marriage, I had people offer a moving truck, movers to help me and lots of friends that were there supporting me and encouraging me.

 When all is not “Fixed”

 Moving day came and all of the things I wanted were delivered and placed in my new rental home.
 The small, two-bedroom home was a fraction of the size of the four-bedroom dream home I had left.
 I was unemployed, down to my last nickel, and felt utterly alone, even though I had my son with me half of the time.